naveenkrishnan840/YouTube-Data-Harvesting-and-Warehousing/README.md

       - Each and every question have separate query based on condition to show in the page.

 ## Project Structure
+- data_harvesting file
   - Totally Two classes is used
       - Database class
           - initialize_db method
           - create_table method
           - insert_records method
       - BuildYouTubeApi class
           - get_channel method
           - get_videos_with_comments method

   - UI Parts method
       - show_channel_details

 Once records from the database or api, then i will show records in UI